Optimal Noise Reduction in Dense Mixed-Membership Stochastic Block Models under Diverging Spiked Eigenvalues Condition: Provable guarantees

 where $\ev_k$ is the $k$-th standard basis vector in $\RR^{\nclusters}$. \end{condition} Condition~\ref{cond: theta distribution-a} is essential as it requires that all the communities have asymptotically significant mass.
 As discussed in Section~\ref{subsection: averaging}, we employ row averaging on the eigenmatrix $\adjacencyEigenvectors$ to mitigate noise, specifically focusing on rows corresponding to pure nodes.
-This averaging process effectively reduces noise by a factor of $\sqrt{\nsize}$.
-While this condition is not commonly encountered in the context of MMSB, it covers an important intermediate case bridging the gap between the Stochastic Block Model and the Mixed-Membership Stochastic Block Model.
-If this condition is not satisfied, we suppose it is possible to obtain a higher minimax lower bound than the one provided by Theorem~\ref{theorem: lower bound}.
+This averaging process effectively reduces noise by a factor of $n^{\alpha/2}$.
+While this condition is not commonly encountered in the context of MMSB, it covers an important intermediate case bridging the gap between the Stochastic Block Model and the Mixed-Membership Stochastic Block Model. {If this condition is not satisfied, we prove that it is possible to obtain a higher minimax lower bound, see Theorem~\ref{theorem: lower bound with almost no pure nodes} for $\alpha = 0$.
+We consider the assumption $\lambda_K(\nodeCommunityMatrix^\T \nodeCommunityMatrix) = \Omega(\nsize)$ as non-restricting, and illustrate it by the following proposition, which proof is moved to Appendix, Section~\ref{section: proof of theta proposition}. \begin{proposition} Suppose that for each $k \in [K]$, the ball $\mathcal{B}_{r_K}(\ev_k)$ of the radius $r_K = \frac{1}{6 K}$ contains at least $C n$ points $\nodeWeights_i$, $i \in [n]$, for some constant $C$.
+Then, we have